 Conduct Telescopic Materials Handler Operations

 Licensing, legislative, regulatory and certification requirements that apply to this unit may vary between states, territories, and industry sectors.
-Pro Training Australia is not a Registered Training Organisation (RTO) but as your consultant, we can help you to meet your training needs.
+As your consultant, we can help you to meet your training needs.

 Participants must demonstrate their ability to complete the tasks outlined in the unit elements and performance criteria.
 They must demonstrate completion of telescope materials handler operations that safely, effectively and efficiently follow workplace procedures to carry out the work-related activity on at least two occasions.
 This includes: